major/rhel7stig-sphinx/doc/source/medium.rst

 Configure the operating system to terminate all network connections associated with a communications session at the end of the session or after a period of inactivity.

-Add the following line to "/etc/profile" (or modify the line to have the required value):
+Add or update the following lines in "/etc/profile".

 TMOUT=600

-The SSH service must be restarted for changes to take effect.
+readonly TMOUT
+export TMOUT

+Or create a script to enforce the inactivity timeout (for example /etc/profile.d/tmout.sh) such as:

+#!/bin/bash

+TMOUT=600
+readonly TMOUT
+export TMOUT

 Check
 ~~~~~